ICER Leadership

 Mr. Salazar holds an MSc in Public Financial Policy from the London School of Economics and Political Science, a BSc in Chemical Engineering from the Autonomous University of San Luis Potosi, and Diploma studies in Law and Economics from other universities.

-Rashmi Somasekharan
+Rashmi Somasekharan Nair

 Previously, she held positions as Deputy Director of Tariff in the Tamil Nadu Electricity Regulatory Commission (TNERC).
 She worked on subsidy orders and true up of past subsidies for the licensees.
 She also conducted analysis of license fees and Power purchases, Sales and Resource.